BreakingBytes/breakingbytes.github.io/content/py3-virtualenv-mswindows.md

 `Makefile` uses a handy tool called [`ghp-import`](https://github.com/davisp/ghp-import) that copies the contents of the output directory to the target git branch.
-Then the `Makefile` publishes the blog by pushing to the targe branch to the target remote.
+Then the `Makefile` publishes the blog by pushing the target branch to GitHub.
 The `ghp-import` package is described a bit in the
 [Pelican Tips](http://docs.getpelican.com/en/stable/tips.html#publishing-to-github)
-on publishing to GitHub pages, but the `Makefile` takes care of this for you.
-So you have to install `ghp-import`, then all I do to publish the post is execute:
+on publishing to GitHub pages, but the `Makefile` takes care of calling it.
+So all I have to do to publish my posts is execute:

     make publish